databricks/containers/ubuntu/R/README.md

 # R container

+**Disclaimer** This image is not regularly patched for security updates.
+It is the user's responsibility to regularly patch and rebuild the images.
+If concerned, you can always opt to build the containers using your own Dockerfile.

 This image shows how to setup R and RStudio Server.

 Note that you will still need to use a databricks init script to start the RStudio